OpenTreeOfLife/reference-taxonomy/doc/method/introduction.md

 Following are all five requirements:

- 1. *OTU coverage:* The reference taxonomy should have a taxon for every OTU that has the potential to occur in more than one study.
+ 1. *OTU coverage:* The reference taxonomy should have a taxon for every OTU that has the potential to occur in more than one study, over the intended scope of all cellular organisms.
  1. *Phylogenetically informed classification:* Higher taxa should be provided with as much resolution and phylogenetic fidelity as is reasonable.
 Ranks and nomenclatural structure should not be